jsseidel/draftman2/docsbuild/keeper.md

 #### Inc

-The Inc check boxes indicate that the file or folder should be included when you Compile a Draftman2 project.
-See the 'Compiling a Project' section for more information about compiling a project to a single file.
+The *Inc* check boxes indicate that the file or folder should be included when you Compile a Draftman2 project.
+See the [Compiling a Project](#compiling-a-project) section for more information about compiling a project to a single file.

 #### Scenes/Running

 Scenes tells you how many 'scenes' are in a file or a folder represented by that row.
-Scenes in Draftman2 parlance indicate either a count of Markdown headers in a text file (i.e. #) or the file itself as a single scene.
+Scenes, in Draftman2 parlance, indicate either a count of Markdown headers in a text file (i.e. lines beginning with `#`) or the file itself as a single scene.
 Because you might not use headers in a file, a file that contains no headers is counted as having one scene, even empty files.
-See the Project Organization file for more information.
+See the [Project Organization](#project-organization) section for more information.

 The scene count next to a folder indicates the total number of scenes found within the folder.
 If you have a folder that contains five files with one scene per file, Scenes would be 5 at the folder row.
 If you open the folder, each file would show 1 scene at its row.

-The Running column next to the Scenes column indicates how many *total* scenes that have been found *as of and including that row* for all included (Inc is checked) items above.
+The Running column next to the Scenes column indicates how many *total* scenes that have been found *as of and including that row* for all included (*Inc* is checked) items above.

 #### Words/Running

 The Words and associated Running column are identical to the Scenes/Running columns, except they count words instead of scenes.

-Similar to scenes, only included (Inc is checked) files are counted as part of a total count.
+Similar to scenes, only included (*Inc* is checked) files are counted as part of a total count.

 ## Rows

 You can take specific action on rows by selecting them and right-clicking.
 Further, you can reorder rows by clicking and dragging.

-You can de-select all rows by right-clicking in white space below all rows.
+You can de-select all rows by clicking in white space below all rows.
 This also refreshes the scene and word counts.

 ## Status